Jason-R-Turner/zillow_zestimate_errors_proj/README.md

 - To use unsupervised machine learning via clustering models to group similar data into a more useful form

 ### Project Goals
-- To find out what are driving the errors in the Zestimates?
+- To find out what are driving errors in Zestimates
+ -

 ### Executive Summary
 - Key Findings
 - Recommendations
 - Next Steps

 ### Busines Goals
 - To construct a ML clustering model that allows us to determine the drivers of error for Zillow Zestimates using 'logerror'.